luishromero/arcpy-report/README.md

 # arcpy-report

-Arcpy script that creates a report with the number of null and blank rows by field of a gdb
+This Arcpy script creates a xlsx file that shows the number of null and blank rows by field of a gdb.
+It creates a sheet by table and feature class, inside each sheet populate extra information.